BANGAUTOGLASS

 If you carry comprehensive auto insurance, your S2000 windshield cost may be partially or fully covered depending on your policy and deductible.
 Comprehensive coverage typically includes damage from road debris, which is the most common culprit on an S2000.
 Whether your claim makes financial sense depends on your deductible and premium structure — that's a conversation worth having with your insurer before committing.

 If you haven't started a claim yet and want to, Bang AutoGlass can help walk you through the process.
-We can't file the claim on your behalf, but we can assist you in understanding what information you'll need and what to expect from your insurer.
+We help you with the insurance claim from start to finish and make the process as smooth as possible.
 One detail worth raising with your insurance company: given the S2000's specific requirements for OEM-quality glass and moldings, ask about OEM glass coverage if your policy offers it.
 Getting the wrong glass installed to save on a claim payout is a false economy on this particular vehicle.

 Getting Your S2000 Windshield Done Right